 Support for Growth Areas: If growth areas are noted in an evaluation, the evaluator may develop a plan with the unit member to assist the unit member in developing the areas identified.
 The evaluator will:

 Provide a written document that includes explanation of the growth area and suggested corrections.
-Where possible, improvement goals shall be collaboratively created along with clearly indicated expectations and evidence of achievement, but where consensus cannot be reached, the evaluator may designate goals for improvement..
-In the event that the unit member receives an overall evaluation that does not meet expectations and where consensus cannot be reached in that growth area, the evaluator may designate goals for improvement.
+Where possible, improvement goals shall be collaboratively created along with clearly indicated expectations and evidence of achievement.
+In the event that the unit member receives an overall evaluation that does not meet expectations and where consensus cannot be reached in that growth area, the evaluator may designate up to two (2) goals for improvement.

-In the event that the unit member receives an overall evaluation that meets expectations and where consensus cannot be reached in that growth area, the evaluator and the unit member may each select up to three (3) goals for improvement in that growth area.
+In the event that the unit member receives an overall evaluation that meets expectations and where consensus cannot be reached in that growth area, the evaluator and the unit member may each select one (1) goal for improvement in that growth area.

 Provide resources to assist with improvement which may include but is not limited to the following: support and coaching, professional development, observation of demonstration lessons and peer classrooms, administrator determined and accompanied visitations to other classes, or other techniques to support improvement.